elotroalex/chiens/_texts/translation.md

 - Oh, lost people,
 - Oh, senseless people,
-- release your homicidal weapons
+- give up your homicidal weapons

 ---

 [103]({{site.baseurl}}/chiens/p103.html){:.pagetitle}

 - the answer is within you, not out here
-- let go of these weapons,
+- put down these weapons,
 - and by dint of patience and humility
-- you will disarm, I swear,
+- you will disarm, I swear to you,
 - the arrogance of your masters.

 - {:.sp} The Echo.